UHSSS/Task_Identification/README.md

     trial_id/
       file.csv

-root folder for training is "Data"
+root folder for training is "Data_train"

 Each CSV should contain features such as imu_pos_*, imu_rot_*, rh_pos_*, rh_rot_*,
 rh_*_curl, etc.  Left-hand (lh_*) data is ignored automatically.